Married... with Children: Pilot episode

 In the show's pilot episode, actors Tina Caspary and Hunter Carson played the roles of Kelly and Bud Bundy, respectively.
-Before the series aired publicly the roles for the two Bundy children were re-cast.
+Before the series aired publicly, the roles for the two Bundy children were re-cast.
 Ed O'Neill and the show's producers worried about a lack of chemistry with the parents and the original actors cast as the children.
-A re-casting was done and all of the scenes in the pilot with Carson and Caspary were re-shot with David Faustino and Christina Applegate playing Bud and Kelly Bundy.
+The roles were re-cast and all of the scenes in the pilot with Carson and Caspary were re-shot with David Faustino and Christina Applegate playing Bud and Kelly Bundy.

 Development

 The working title of Married... with Children was Not the Cosbys, as a mockery of family sitcoms that were common on primetime television in the mid-1980s such as The Cosby Show.
 Creators Ron Leavitt and Michael G. Moye were told by Garth Ancier and other Fox executives "to be as outrageous as they could be, doing the sort of material the Big Three would never allow on the air", wrote Daniel M. Kimmel in 2004.
 However, Fox CEO Barry Diller had initial doubts that Married... with Children would be successful.

+During the show's development Christina Applegate had turned down the role of Kelly, so in the show's pilot episode, Tina Caspary played the role.
+When that didn't work out, the producers asked Applegate again.

+During the show's first season, 15-year-old Applegate was paid $20,000 per episode.

 Reception

 Critical response

 For season 1, Metacritic calculated an average of 58 out of 100 based on 5 reviews, indicating "mixed or average reviews".
 Reviews of the debut episode were mixed.
-In 1987, Howard Rosenberg of the Los Angeles Times praised the casting of the Bundys, found the character development of the Rhodes lacking, and warned viewers: "The satire is heavy-handed."
+In 1987, Howard Rosenberg of the Los Angeles Times praised the casting of the Bundys, found the character development of the Rhoades lacking, and warned viewers: "The satire is heavy-handed."
 Conversely, also in 1987, Tom Shales of The Washington Post called the debut episode "nasty-minded, overacted and poorly cast".
 For The New York Times, John J. O'Connor described it as "loud, coarse and life-of-the-party vulgar".
 O'Connor also compared Married... unfavorably to other family shows like The Life of Riley and All in the Family, describing the show as "pure blue-collar shtick, dressed up with the usual sexual-potency and bathroom jokes".